SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 Two experimental settings allow to handle unstructured text (content that does not provide any explicit property value annotations) using a separate field in ES.

+##### Raw text

 The `indexer.raw.text` setting enables to replicate the entire raw text of a page together with existing annotations so that unprocessed text can be searched in tandem with structured queries.

+##### File content

+This requires the ES [ingest-attachment plugin][es:ingest] and the ``indexer.experimental.file.ingest` setting.

-The setting `indexer.experimental.file.ingest` provides a method to [ingest][es:ingest] the content of files and make the content available to ES and Semantic MediaWiki without requiring the actual content to be stored within a wiki page.
-In case where the ingestions and extraction was successful, a `File attachment` annotation will appear on the specific `File` entity and depending on the extraction quality of ES and Tika additional annotations will be added such as `Content type`, `Content author`, `Content length`, `Content language`, `Content title`, `Content date`, and `Content keyword`.
-Due to size and possible memory consumption by ES/Tika, file content ingestions happens in background and is planned as `smw.elasticFileIngest` job.
-Only after the job has been executed successfully annotation and file content will be accessible during a query request.
+The [ingest][es:ingest] process provides a method to retrieve content from files and make them available to ES and Semantic MediaWiki without requiring the actual content to be stored within a wiki page.

+In case where the ingestions and extraction was successful, a `File attachment` annotation will appear on the specific `File` entity and depending on the extraction quality of ES and Tika additional annotations will be added such as:

+- `Content type`,
+- `Content author`,
+- `Content length`,
+- `Content language`,
+- `Content title`,
+- `Content date`, and
+- `Content keyword`

+Due to size and memory consumption by ES/Tika, file content ingestions exclusively happens in background using the `smw.elasticFileIngest` job.
+Only after the job has been executed successfully, aforementioned annotations and file content will be accessible during a query request.

-Searching text without a property assignment requires to use either the `in:`, `phrase:`, or `not:` expression.
+An "unstructured search" (i.e. searching without a property assignment) requires the wide proximity expression which conveniently are available as shortcut using `in:`, `phrase:`, or `not:`.

 #### Query debugging

 `format=debug` will output a detailed description of the `#ask` and ES DSL used for a query answering making it possible to analyze and retrieve explanations from ES about a query request.

+### Special:Search integration

+In case [SMWSearch][smw:search] was enabled, it is possible to retrieve [highlighted][es:highlighting] text snippets for matched entities from ES given that `special_search.highlight.fragment.type` is set to one of the excepted types (`plain`, `unified`, and `fvh`).
+Type `plain` can be used without any specific requirements, for the other types please consult the ES documentation.

 ## Settings